sr99622/libonvif/README.md

 * ### Audio Alarm

     This check box enables audio analytic processing for alarm generation.
 See the section on Audio Panel for reference to audio alarm functions.
 Note that the Audio Alarm check box must be selected in order to enable the Audio Panel for that camera.
 The Apply button is not used for this box.
 During Alarm condition, a solid red circle will show in the stream display if not recording, or a blinking red circle if the stream is being recorded.

-* ### Snapshot

-    This button will write a jpeg file of the current camera screen to the directory specified on the Settings Panel.

 </details>